 Your message doesn’t attract your target audience

 If you’re having trouble attracting the right clients, it’s possible that your design and message don’t really speak to them.
 You realize you’re not using the right words and images and begin to doubt your whole brand strategy.

 Your design looks good but now that your business is gaining traction you need something that looks more professional and attractive.
 Even if you like your design, you know there’s lots of space for improvement.

 You came to the realization that while your logo looks great on your website it isn’t reproducible in print or it isn’t readable when you use it as an icon.
 When you first start creating your brand design, you don’t necessarily think about functionality.
 But after working with your files for some time you begin to see the disadvantages of your DIY brand.

 What to do now?

 You might feel the urge to instantly hire a designer, redo your whole website and change your current strategy.
 Before you get into any of these though, you need to do some work upfront.
 Throwing yourself into a redesign only makes you happy for a couple of months again.
 What you need, is to get really clear about your brand first.
 If you want a brand that lasts, it’s necessary to understand and define the core elements of your brand.
-This will prepare you to make long lasting decisions for your brand and finally bring you to the next level of your business.
+This will prepare you to make long-lasting decisions for your brand.
 If you’re going to tweak your brand design and strategy yourself or if you hire professional help, you need to make sure it aligns with your brand and vision.
 Defining and understanding your brand values, brand personality, target audience, brand story, and positioning are key-elements in every branding process.
 It’s a critical factor for the future of your brand.

-This might seem a lot of work but I’ve created this guide and workbook to take you through this process step-by-step.
+This might seem a lot of work.
+That’s why I’ve created this guide and workbook to take you through this process step-by-step.
 If you finally want to get to the core of your brand check it out!